macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 85: January 11, 2020

+**Today's Progress**: #R7D85 Learned about the valueOf() in JS which returns the primitive value of an boolean, date, number, object, string or symbol object.
+Today's practice on Leetcode: "Valid Anagram", "Reverse Integer". #100DaysOfCode #javascript #React #freeCodeCamp #microverse #1000DaysOfCode

+**Thoughts:** Rank 433 @ Codewars, 40000 @ Hackerrank 82064 @ Leetcode - 8 hour of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 84: January 10, 2020

 **Today's Progress**: #R7D84 Working on Milestone 4 of our Rails project.
 Got stuck for an hour because of a = in the wrong place.
 Coded on Leetcode: "Move Zeroes", "Maximum Subarray". #100DaysOfCode #javascript #React #freeCodeCamp #microverse #1000DaysOfCode